 Our Covenant of Healthy Relationships affirms our shared commitment to communicating and interacting with care and respect.
 Click here to see our Covenant of Healthy Relationships.

 BUF’s Healthy Relationships Team is here to nurture healthy relationships within our community by:

-Current team members are: Mialee Jose & Kaitlin Davis (co-chairs), Karen Nuckles-Flinn, Wendy Czopp, Lin Skavdahl, and Rev. Paul Beckel.
+Current team members are: Mialee Jose (chair), Karen Nuckles-Flinn, Lin Skavdahl, and Rev. Paul Beckel.

 - If you are not willing to have a direct conversation with the other party, we may ask you for your permission to share your concern with the person involved, along with your name.

 - If you choose not to utilize this process, we will ask you to make peace with the matter in a manner consistent with our Covenant of Healthy Relationships.
-We will continue to be available to you.
+And we will continue to be available to you as needed.